THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 There are two train systems servicing greater Bangkok with planned future expansions:

-- BTS SKY TRAIN – These trains run on elevated platforms about the busiest streets of central Bangkok.
+1. BTS SKY TRAIN – These trains run on elevated platforms above the busiest streets of central Bangkok.

-Thailand also has national rail service reaching more parts of Thailand.
-Though to keep this section short here is the best information on Thailand train travel I’ve found.
+Thailand also has a national rail service reaching more parts of Thailand.
+Though to keep this section short, here is the best information on Thailand train travel I’ve found.

 FOOD IN THAILAND

-Thankfully Thai food is not centered around all things spicy.
-Although there are regional delicacies, particularly in the northeast and south of Thailand that make you feel like you ate a flamethrower.
+Thankfully, Thai food is not centered around all things spicy.
+Although there are regional delicacies, particularly in the northeast and south of Thailand, that make you feel like you’ve eaten a flamethrower.

 THAI FOOD

-Sweet, sour, salty and of course spicy.
-Thai food uses simple fresh ingredients, all or some combination of the four flavors to create a complexity that keep you coming back for more.
+Sweet, sour, salty, and of course spicy.
+Thai food uses simple fresh ingredients, all or some combination of the four flavors, to create a complexity that keeps you coming back for more.

 THAI-CHINESE FOOD

-Through the years, Thailand’s food history was influenced through cultural interactions.
-The Chinese however has carried the most influence the time when immigrants from Southern China came and added their take on Thai cuisine.
+Through the years, Thailand’s food history has been influenced by cultural interactions.
+The Chinese, however, have had the most influence at the time when immigrants from Southern China came and added their take on Thai cuisine.

 THAI-MUSLIM FOOD (HALAL DINING)

-4.3% of Thailand’s total population are muslim.
-According to Halal Food Science there are 3500 Halal certified restaurants in Thailand.
+4.3% of Thailand’s total population is muslim.
+According to Halal Food Science, there are 3500 Halal-certified restaurants in Thailand.
 And there are many pockets of neighborhoods throughout Thailand where muslims reside.

-One of the my favorite dish is Khao Mok Gai which is Thailand’s take on chicken biryani.
+One of my favorite dishes is Khao Mok Gai, which is Thailand’s take on chicken biryani.
 You can find Khao Mok Gai in most mall food courts and definitely near muslim neighborhoods.

 INTERNATIONAL FOOD IN THAILAND

 All the major travel destinations in Thailand have a Western international food scene.
-The most popular is Italian and there has been a surge of South American restaurants, particularly Mexican.
+The most popular cuisine is Italian, and there has been a surge in South American restaurants, particularly those specializing in Mexican cuisine.
 You can also find Greek restaurants and wine bars with steaks and chops.

 COMMON SCAMS